Python-Markdown/markdown/docs/using_as_module.md

     * or `None` (default) which will write to `stdout`.

 * `encoding`: The encoding of the source text file.
 Defaults to "utf-8".
-The same encoding will always be used for the output file.
+The same encoding will always be used for input and output.
   The 'xmlcharrefreplace' error handler is used when encoding the output.

     **Note:** This is the only place that decoding and encoding of unicode takes place in Python-Markdown.
-If this rather naive solution does not meet your special needs, it is suggested that you write your own code to handle your specific encoding/decoding needs.
+If this rather naive solution does not meet your specific needs, it is suggested that you write your own code to handle your encoding/decoding needs.

 ### `markdown.Markdown([**kwargs])`